SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

 Now copy/paste each of these R commands to the R terminal.
 This will install dependencies.
 It may ask you to choose a mirror site for downloading.
 Choose one close to you.
+Each command may take several minutes as it downloads and compiles files.
 On success it should say "DONE".

     install.packages("devtools")
     install.packages(c("R6", "yaml", "digest", "crayon", "optparse"))